xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

   </a>
 </div>

-The middle chapter
+Before they were added to the Starfest lineup, I had heard very little of The Middle Chapter they did a violenbt soho cover.
 <br><br>
-The middle chapter they did a violenbt soho cover.
+My favourite song from their set

 <div class="gallery">
    <a href="/images/3themiddlechapter1.JPG">